-We only use unrefined natural oils and butters in our Willowberry products, to preserve maximum nutrients.
+We use many cold-pressed or expeller-pressed natural oils & butters in our Willowberry skincare, to retain maximum nutrients.

 Cosmetic ingredients sourced from nature first need to be extracted from the plant source.
 Here are the main methods of natural ingredient extraction:

-‘Unrefined’ means that the oil has been extracted from the raw natural ingredient using minimal heat and no chemical solvents, and has not been bleached or deodorized after extraction.
-The oil is then screen-filtered to remove impurities or solids.
+‘Unrefined’ means that the oil has been extracted from the raw natural ingredient using minimal heat and no chemical solvents.
+The oil is then screen-filtered to remove any impurities or solids from the oil.

 Unrefined oil retains far more of the original nutrients from the natural raw ingredient, so the skin can benefit from its vitamins, minerals and essential fatty acids.
-This is why we only use unrefined oils in our Willowberry products, to ensure maximum skin benefits.
+This is why we use unrefined natural oils and butters in our Willowberry products, to ensure maximum skin benefits.

 UNREFINED EXTRACTION METHODS:

 Cold-pressing is an unrefined ingredient extraction method that presses and grinds the raw natural ingredient in a stainless steel presser, to draw the natural oil out.
 Some heat is naturally created from the friction caused during the process, but this heat must not rise above 49°C.